alexharri/website/posts/webgl-gradients.md

 <SmallNote label="">I'm by no means an expert on the WebGL API so take the comments with a large grain of salt.</SmallNote>

-Let's move onto reading the texture contents in the shader.

-### Reading the texture in the shader
+### Passing the texture our shader and reading from it

-In shaders, data from textures is read via [samplers][samplers].
-Samplers are a way to read a value at given position in a texture.
+GLSL shaders read data from textures via [samplers][samplers].
+Samplers are a function that accept texture coordinates and return the value of the texture at that position.

 [samplers]: https://www.khronos.org/opengl/wiki/Sampler_(GLSL)

-There are lots of different types of samplers for different types of data.

- * Firstly, there are different sampler types for different value types: `isampler` for signed integers, `usampler` for unsigned integers, and `sampler` for floats.
+There are different sampler types for different value types: `isampler` for signed integers, `usampler` for unsigned integers, and `sampler` for floats.
 Our image texture contains floats so we'll use the unprefixed `sampler`.

- * Samplers also have dimensionality.
+Samplers also have dimensionality.
 You can have 1D, 2D or 3D samplers.
 Since we'll be reading from a 2D image texture, we'll use a `sampler2D`.
 If you were reading signed integers from a 3D texture, you'd use a `usampler3D`.

 In the shader, we'll declare our sampler via a uniform.
 I'll name it <Gl>gradient</Gl>: